9th8/up-to-date-real-world-haskell/17-interfacing-with-c.md

 We marshal with `useAsCString` and `alloca`, setting up the data we need to pass to C, and use `combineOptions`, developed previously, to collapse the list of flags into a single `CInt`.
-Once that\'s all in place, we can finally call `c_pcre_compile` with the pattern, flags, and pointers for the results.
+Once that's all in place, we can finally call `c_pcre_compile` with the pattern, flags, and pointers for the results.
 We use `nullPtr` for the character encoding table, which is unused in this case.